Disaster Epidemiology FAQs

 6. How do I request a CASPER in my jurisdiction?

 If you would like technical assistance from the Texas Department of State Health Services in conducting a CASPER within your jurisdiction, please contact the regional office in which you are located.
 For more information on the location of regional offices, visit here.

 7. What are the potential CASPER benefits for emergency managers and public health officials?

 These community assessments provide valid, credible information about communities and help to define the scope and magnitude of specific public health needs or issues.
 A report containing initial results and recommendations is provided within 48 hours after data collection; this timely report enables local officials to make decisions quickly.
 Actions may include but are not limited to, prioritization of resources, public health messaging, enhanced health surveillance, or public health interventions.
 For more information, visit here.

 8. What has the Texas Department of State Health Services done over the years to build capacity in the state to conduct CASPERs?

 DSHS regional and central offices have improved CASPER readiness and capabilities throughout the state.
-This has occurred by conducting or assisting in actual disaster and non-disaster responses/assessments, providing training, improving mapping and spatial analyses capabilities, developing a CASPER Pocket Field Guide, providing presentations, and writing publications in peer reviewed journals.
+This has occurred by conducting or assisting in actual disaster and non-disaster responses/assessments, providing training, improving mapping and spatial analysis capabilities, developing a CASPER Pocket Field Guide, providing presentations, and writing publications in peer-reviewed journals.
 For more information, visit here.